ON THIS PAGE: You will learn about the different types of treatments doctors use for people with small bowel cancer. Use the menu to see other pages.

 Targeted therapy for small bowel adenocarcinoma includes:

 Tumor-agnostic treatment.
-Larotrectinib (Vitrakvi) and entrectinib (Rozlytrek) are types of targeted therapy that are not specific to a certain type of cancer but focus on a specific genetic change called an NTRK fusion.
+The combination of dabrafenib (Tafinlar) and trametinib (Mekinist) are types of targeted therapy that are not specific to a certain type of cancer but focus on a specific genetic change called a BRAF mutation.
 This type of genetic change is rare but is found in a range of cancers, including small bowel adenocarcinoma.
 It may be used to treat metastatic cancer.
+Larotrectinib (Vitrakvi) and entrectinib (Rozlytrek) are other examples, which target a specific genetic change called an NTRK fusion.

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.